Want to jump start your career in manufacturing?

 This is a 30-hour program designed to introduce you to the world of manufacturing in Chattanooga.
 Upon completion, you will have the basic skills and knowledge needed to secure employment in good-paying, manufacturing production positions.
 You will be introduced to manufacturing processes and production, life skills to be a successful manufacturing team member, where and how to apply for a manufacturing job in Chattanooga, and OSHA 10 safety certification.

-Auto-manufacturing production jobs are in high demand with salaries starting at $13/hour and higher.
+Auto-manufacturing production jobs are in high demand with salaries starting at $14/hour and higher.
 You will develop an appreciation for manufacturing production jobs and how to apply for those jobs in the Chattanooga region.
-When you finish, you will be offered employment at Volkswagen.

 The course will be 2 nights per week for 5 weeks, Mondays, Wednesdays, 6:00-9:00 p.m.
 Dates are April 10 – May 10, 2017